 Applications are not being accepted at this time.

 To qualify for a high school scholarship, each applicant must meet the following criteria:

-The student should maintain a cumulative high school grade-point average of 2.5 or above.
-(GPA and most recent SAT/ACT scores are requested with application.)
+- The student should maintain a cumulative high school grade-point average of 2.5 (85 percent) or above.
+GPA and most recent SAT/ACT scores requested with application.

-The student should show a financial need for post-high school education assistance.
+- The student should show a financial need for education assistance.

-Any scholarship recipient shall be allowed to retain their scholarship for one year from selection, even if they have dropped or are auditing courses, as long as they are still incurring expenses equal to or greater than the amount of the scholarship.
-(Funds are dispersed in $500 increments per semester, directly to the school a recipient will attend.)
+- The recipient shall be allowed to retain their scholarship for one year from the date of selection, even if they have dropped or are auditing courses if they are still incurring expenses equal to or greater than the amount of the scholarship.
+Scholarship funds are dispersed in $500 increments per semester, directly to the school a recipient will attend.

 Adams Electric scholarships are funded by unclaimed Ownership Rewards money.
 No funding is received through rates.